Introduction to the Pratt Institute

 Top Ranked Programs at Pratt

 Pratt's graduate programs are typically very highly ranked.Pratt's interior design program ranked among the top 10 in the country according to America’s Best Architecture and Design Schools 2019 by DesignIntelligence.
 Pratt's graduate program in Interior Design ranked second in the country .The program also ranked in the top three of all “Twelve Key Focus Areas”, holding top spots in engineering fundamentals, interdisciplinary studies, and sustainable built environments/adaptive design/resilient design.

 A Diverse Student Body at Pratt Institute

-Pratt's international reputation attracts about 1,400 talented and dedicated undergraduate and graduate students annually from 48 states and more than 80 countries.
+Pratt's international reputation attracts about 1,400 talented and dedicated undergraduate and graduate students annually from 47 states and 78 countries.
 Backgrounds vary widely since many of Pratt's graduate programs are appropriate for students looking for career change, including the M.Arch first professional degree, industrial design, interior design, communications design, and library and information science among others.

 Pratt Is Located in Brooklyn, New York